Location: State of Uttaranchal.

 Lies in the state of Uttaranchal in the northern part of India.
 The city retrieved between the Gangetic Plain and the Himalayan Mountains is the seven holy cities of Hindus.
 The restive spirit perceived the much-needed relief at Haridwar, a place that has been occupied in esteem by the Hindus for centuries.

 Haridwar in its verbatim sense means “Gateway to God”, and it is from here that the pilgrimage to two famous temples, Kedarnath (Lord Shiva) and Badrinath (Lord Vishnu) starts.
-It is situated at the foothills of Shivalik Mountains on the banks of river Ganga.
+It is situated at the foothills of the Shivalik Mountains on the banks of river Ganga.

-Haridwar is one of the four holiest places where the Kumbh Mela is held after every 12 years.
+Haridwar is one of the four holiest places where the Kumbh Mela is held every 12 years.
 The town is adorned with temples and ashram creating an ambiance of a different universe.
 After sunset, every evening aarti of the river Ganga is performed at Har-ki-Pauri.
 It is believed that the Ghat has the footprint of Lord Vishnu, engraved on a stone.

 Haridwar is famous for its temples, ghats, ashram, yoga, and meditations.
 Some of the worth visiting sports are: Har-ki-Pauri, Ram Krishna Mission Seva Ashram, Gurukul Kangri University, Sapta Rishi Ashram, Bharat Heavy Electricals Factory, Mansa Devi